ox217/ox217.github.io/content/authors/admin/_index.md

     url: https://www.creatis.insa-lyon.fr/

 # Short bio (displayed in user profile at end of posts)
 bio: Currently, I'm a postdoctoral researcher in the Creatis Medical Imaging Research Center.
 Prior to this, I held a postdoctoral position at Gispa-lab, Université Grenoble Alpes.
 I obtained my PhD in applied mathematics as part of a cotutelle between Universidad de Chile and Sorbonne Université, Laboratoire Jacques Louis-Lions.
 My advisor in Chile was Héctor Ramírez C. and in France Pierre Martinon along with Mario Sigalotti.
-The title of my doctoral thesis is Application of optimal control techniques to natural systems management.
+The title of my doctoral thesis is Application of optimal control techniques to natural systems management.;
-.

 # Interests to show in About widget
 interests: